 I’ve been blogging for over ten years.
 And if there’s one mistake I see many new bloggers make almost all the time is the failure to include important legal pages on their blogs.
 Which can be quite a big problem, especially when a site starts to grow and take off.

-To be clear, these pages are definitely a must-have to foolproof your online business, even if you’re not selling a physical product or just blogging for fun.
+To be clear, these pages are definitely a must-have to foolproof your online business, even if you’re not selling a physical product or just starting a blog for fun.

 So in addition to crafting a good About Me Page, I suggest that you get your legal pages up early enough even before you start publishing your first blog post.